Celeste-AI/Celeste-AI/faq.md

 ## Celeste seems to be able to call back on previous topics!
 SO YOU ARE COLLECTING DATA?!
 * No, Celeste only caches the previous 7 messages back (7 messages for the user, and 7 for her).
 * Conversation is reset after 30 seconds, OR when her conversational buffer max is hit, she will remove the oldest.
+* In the future she may remember more data across sessions, but this is not training this is a expanded memory backend at best.

 ## Are any of the responses controlled by you?
 * If I force Celeste to say anything it will have a ⭐ in front of it.